Richardson Creek Bridge 300 Replacement

 After carefully weighing two proposed construction options, the county has determined a full road closure is in the best interests of workers and public safety.
 This option is also more efficient than a staged construction approach, shortening the construction window and lessening the impacts to the environment.
 Project cost, worker safety, commute times, construction duration, and public input were all important considerations.

 Engineering design for the Richardson Creek Bridge replacement is in process.
 The construction of this project may begin in 2024 pending the acquisition of construction funding and permitting approvals.

-Richardson Creek Bridge 300, located at milepost 0.67 on Woods Creek Road northeast of Monroe, is scheduled for replacement in 2021-2022.
+Richardson Creek Bridge 300, located at milepost 0.67 on Woods Creek Road northeast of Monroe, is currently being designed for replacement.
 The existing short span bridge was built in 1961 and does not support the current traffic needs of the area.
 The current bridge is 18 feet long and 22 feet wide, with precast concrete girders, and supported on timber piles.

 The proposed replacement bridge will improve mobility for the nearly 6000 daily vehicles using this arterial road by widening the bridge deck.
 The new design adds sidewalks and bike lanes for active transportation.
 The proposed new bridge will be lengthened to remove structure supports from the flood waters of Richardson Creek.
 It will also help fish passage at the site.

 A full road closure during the construction phase requires detouring traffic around the project site.
 The proposed detour route utilizes Ingraham Road, 132nd St. SE and Wagner Road.
 This page will be updated with closure dates when they are finalized.